 In an interview after his death in 1966, his daughter Diane explained that her father’s grievances were due to an “acute attack of perfectionism”.
 In fact, most big dreamers and achievers, like Walt, are vulnerable to severe bouts of perfectionism and have control issues.

 If we set lofty targets, like high achievers usually do, the gap between where we are and where we want to be will become glaringly obvious.
 Our capacity to handle our emotions and expectations while we close the gap is crucial, because it will determine how we feel while we pursue our dreams.

 Closing the gap can be an immensely rewarding experience, provided we know how to handle it properly.
 We can use the tension that’s created between both ends of the gap to pull us towards our goals.
 With an open mind and a flexible approach, the pursuit can invigorate us and challenge us to stretch our limits.

 These disquieting feelings usually spring up when we feel a sense of lack.
 When we’re not at ease with who we are and our current reality, the idea of pursuing our ideals can seem arduous.
 We delude ourselves into believing that we can be happy only after we achieve our dreams.

 Some people would assert that the best way to avoid this uneasiness is by lowering our standards and expectations.
 While this can work, I believe that this maneuver will lead to a life of mediocrity.

-A conscious shift in your thoughts and attitude will enable you to create a life that you love while finding joy and satisfaction in your current circumstances.
+A conscious shift in your thoughts and attitude will allow you to create a life that you love while finding joy and satisfaction in your current circumstances.
 Here are some ways by which you can make this shift: